Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russian President Vladimir Putin (right) and Prime Minister Mikhail Mishustin on May 6.

-Russian parliament exercises new powers
+Russian Parliament exercises new powers.

-"President Vladimir Vladimirovich Putin submitted to the State Duma the nomination of Mikhail Vladimirovich Mishustin for the position of prime minister," Russian State Duma Speaker Vyacheslav Volodin announced on his Telegram account.
+"President Vladimir Vladimirovich Putin has submitted to the State Duma the nomination of Mikhail Vladimirovich Mishustin for the position of prime minister," Russian State Duma Speaker Vyacheslav Volodin announced on his Telegram account.

-Under the 2020 Constitution, the Russian parliament not only has the power to approve the prime minister, but also decides on the positions of deputy prime ministers and federal ministers.
-Meanwhile, the president appoints and dismisses the prime minister while retaining the entire cabinet.
+According to the 2020 amended Constitution, the Russian parliament not only has the power to approve the prime minister, but also to decide on the positions of deputy prime ministers and federal ministers.
+Meanwhile, the president appoints and has the power to dismiss the prime minister while retaining the entire cabinet.

-Belarus - Russia tactical nuclear exercise
+Belarus and Russia conduct tactical nuclear exercises.

 Source: https://thanhnien.vn/noi-cac-nga-cho-nhiem-ky-moi-18524051023334701.htm